Stanford-ORB: A Real-World 3D Object Inverse Rendering Benchmark: Related Work

 Inverse rendering tasks have also been explored at a scene level beyond single objects.
 For indoor scenes, existing work has created large synthetic datasets, such as OpenRooms~\cite{li2021openrooms}, and trained supervised models to predict geometry, material, and spatially-varying lighting with ground-truth data~\cite{li2020inverse, wang2021learning, zhu2022irisformer}.
 For outdoor scenes, others have used time-lapse images or Internet photos and trained models with weak supervision from optimization~\cite{yu19inverserendernet, YuSelfRelight20, liu2020factorize}.
 In this work, we focus on evaluating object-centric inverse rendering tasks.

 \paragraph{Existing Inverse Rendering Benchmarks.} Evaluating inverse rendering results is challenging because collecting ground-truth data is difficult. \cref{tab:datasets} summarizes existing datasets for object inverse rendering evaluation.
 The early MIT Intrinsics dataset~\cite{grosse2009mitintrinsics} provides a small dataset of intrinsic images of real objects, including albedo and shading maps obtained through polarization techniques~\cite{nayar1997polarization}.
 Bell~\etal~\cite{bell2014intrinsic} instead proposes to leverage human judgments on relative reflectance for evaluation.
 However, these datasets do not provide shape or physically-based material ground truth.
 Synthetic datasets~\cite{shi2017learning, li2018learning, boss2021nerd, wu2021derender, wimbauer2022derender, collins2022abo} are widely used for evaluation as ground truth, as all components can be directly exported.
 However, these scenes are relatively simple and do not warrant generalization to complex real-world environments.
 Existing real object datasets~\cite{jensen2014dtu, deitke2023objaverse, li2020multi, toschi2023relight} are typically captured in studio setups with constrained lighting.
-In-the-wild object datasets, on the other hand, do not capture shape and ground-truth lighting, which are crucial for disentangled material evaluation through relighting.
-In this work, we propose the first real-world object inverse rendering benchmark with ground-truth scans and in-the-wild environment lighting.
+In-the-wild object datasets, on the other hand, typically do not capture shape and ground-truth lighting, which are crucial for disentangled material evaluation through relighting.
+To the best of our knowledge, Lombard~\etal~\cite{lombardi2012reflectance,oxholm2014multiview} is the only in-the-wild dataset providing ground-truth lighting, but is of a small scale compared to ours.
+In this work, we propose the first comprehensive real-world object inverse rendering benchmark with ground-truth scans and in-the-wild environment lighting.